 1.1 miles later after an up and over the ridge hike down in to Pacific Valley

-Please note bicycling is limited where trail enters Carson-Iceberg Wilderness between Lake Alpine and Ebbetts Pass.
+Please note bicycling is required to follow the highway along sections of the trail passing through Carson-Iceberg Wilderness between Lake Alpine and Ebbetts Pass.
 See map.
-Search or zoom in on the orange line in the high country to see Pacific Valley
+Search or zoom in on the orange line in the high country to see Pacific Valley.

 Free ArcGIS public accounts for laptops at argis.com

 Explorer for ArcGIS by ESRI is free too, in Google Play and iTunes.
 No account is required to view maps.
 Your location will appear on the map.
 Quality is dependent on your browser and device.

 Public safety advice: a device is not the only tool needed to safely travel on the MCCT.
 We recommend a paper map (pick up online or at a Stanislaus National Forest Ranger station), and/or a compass too.